-Preliminary considerations: What is Creative Writing?
-Why write at all?
+Preliminary considerations: Why write at all?
 Is there a difference between writing fiction and writing fact?
-How closely connected is the concept of creative writing (and, for that matter, of creative reading) to the notion of living vicariously?
-What makes for a worthy subject?
-How conscious should the writing process be?
-How intentional?
+How does writing (reading, too) expand the limits of our individual experience?
 What "idea" does a piece of writing seek to express?
 How many ideas should any single piece of writing try to convey?